fmrtl73/pxdocs/content/operations/operate-kubernetes/troubleshooting/troubleshoot-and-get-support.md

 * If a pod is stuck in CrashLoopBackoff state, check the logs of the pod using `kubectl logs <pod-name> [<container-name>]` and look for the failure reason.
 It could be because of any of the following reasons
   * Portworx was down on this node for a period of more than 10 minutes.
 This caused the volume to go into read-only state.
 Hence the application pod can no longer write to the volume filesystem.
 To fix this issue, delete the pod.
 A new pod will get created and the volume will be setup again.
 The pod will resume with the same persistent data since that is being backed by a PVC provisioned by Portworx.
   * The application container found existing data in the mounted PVC volume and was expecting an empty volume.

-### Known issues

-**Kubernetes on CoreOS deployed through Tectonic**

-* This issue is fixed in Tectonic 1.6.7.
-So if are using a version equal or higher, this does not apply to you.
-* [Tectonic](https://coreos.com/tectonic/) is deploying the Kubernetes controller manager in the docker `none` network.
-As a result, when the controller manager invokes a call on `http://localhost:9001` to Portworx to create a new volume, this results in the connection refused error since controller manager is not in the host network.
-This issue is observed when using dynamically provisioned Portworx volumes using a StorageClass.
-If you are using pre-provisioned volumes, you can ignore this issue.
-* To workaround this, you need to set `hostNetwork: true` in the spec file `modules/bootkube/resources/manifests/kube-controller-manager.yaml` and then run the tectonic installer to deploy kubernetes.